Compulsory microchipping

 Racing Greyhounds

-(a) Has a unique number;
+• Has a unique number;

-(b) Complies with both ISO standard 11784 and ISO standard 11785 that define the bit content and communication protocol of microchips that adhere to International Standards Organisation standards for microchips
+• Complies with both ISO standard 11784 and ISO standard 11785 that define the bit content and communication protocol of microchips that adhere to International Standards Organisation standards for microchips

 Pet Travel Regulations

 The requirements for both the non-commercial and commercial movements of pet animals susceptible to rabies require that the animal (dog, cat or ferret) is identified by a microchip, and that this should be inserted before rabies vaccination is carried out.
 Tattoos are only an acceptable method of identification if they were applied before 3rd July 2011 (and are still legible).
-The most recent amendments to the Pet Travel Regulations,The Non-commercial Movement of Pet Animals (Amendment) Order 2014 and The Non-Commercial Movement of Pet Animals (Amendment) Order (Northern Ireland) 2015, introduce the requirement for qualifications for the microchipping of pet animals (see the Implantation page).
+The Pet Travel Regulations which apply in the UK are The Non-commercial Movement of Pet Animals (Amendment) Order 2014 and The Non-Commercial Movement of Pet Animals (Amendment) Order (Northern Ireland) 2015.
+These state the requirement for qualifications for any person undertaking the microchipping of pet animals (see Implantation section).
 It should be noted that with respect to pet travel this requirement applies to dogs, cats and ferrets.
-However, where the animal has been previously microchipped the veterinary surgeon does not have any responsibility to check on the qualifications of the implanter or to implant another microchip.
+However, where the animal has been previously microchipped, the veterinary surgeon does not have any responsibility to check on the qualifications of the implanter or to implant another microchip.

 Tail docking

-The Docking of Working Dogs’ Tails (England) Regulations 2007 and The Docking of Working Dogs’ Tails (Wales) Regulations 2007 specify the certification requirements for veterinary surgeons docking working dogs’ tails.
-The dog must be no older than 5 days when docked and will also need to be microchipped before it is 3 months old.
+The Docking of Working Dogs’ Tails (England) Regulations 2007 and The Docking of Working Dogs’ Tails (Wales) Regulations 2007 specify the certification requirements for veterinary surgeons docking working dogs’ tails in England and Wales, which includes that the dog must be microchipped before it is 3 months old.
 The regulations specifically state the microchip must be implanted by a veterinary surgeon or a veterinary nurse acting under the supervision of a veterinary surgeon and that the veterinary surgeon who carries out or supervises the microchipping must certify that fact in Part 5 of a certificate in the form prescribed in Schedule 2 of the regulation.

 Where a puppy is presented to a veterinary surgeon and is already microchipped with a working microchip, a strict legal interpretation of the regulations requires the veterinary surgeon to insert a second microchip in order to be able to sign the certificate in Schedule 2 and for the dog to be identified in accordance with the regulations.
 We have been informed that Defra recognises that it is not in the best welfare interests of the dog for a second working microchip to be inserted and will explore the scope for amending the regulations at the earliest opportunity.

-In the meantime we strongly urge any veterinary surgeon undertaking docking of working dogs’ tails to stress that the breeder must have the puppy microchipped by a veterinary surgeon, or veterinary nurse acting under the supervision of a veterinary surgeon, in order to comply with the legislation.
+In the meantime, we strongly urge any veterinary surgeon undertaking docking of working dogs’ tails to stress that the breeder must have the puppy microchipped by a veterinary surgeon, or veterinary nurse acting under the supervision of a veterinary surgeon, in order to comply with the legislation.
 If a second microchip has to be inserted for any reason it is important to make this clear in any documentation.

-Dangerous Dogs Exemption Scheme
+Dangerous Dogs Exemption Scheme UK

-(a) Is a veterinary surgeon or a veterinary nurse acting under the direction of a veterinary surgeon;
+• Is a veterinary surgeon or a veterinary nurse acting under the direction of a veterinary surgeon;

-(b) Is a student of veterinary surgery or a student veterinary nurse and in either case is acting under the direction of a veterinary surgeon; or
+• Is a student of veterinary surgery or a student veterinary nurse and in either case is acting under the direction of a veterinary surgeon; or

-(c) Is satisfactorily assessed on a training course approved by the Secretary of State for the purpose of implanting microchips.
+• Is satisfactorily assessed on a training course approved by the Secretary of State for the purpose of implanting microchips.